jtauber/pyuca/README.md

 ``Collator`` can also take an optional filename for specifying a custom collation element table.

+## How to cite it

+Tauber, J. K. (2016). pyuca: a Python implementation of the Unicode Collation Algorithm.
+The Journal of Open Source Software.
+DOI: 10.21105/joss.00021

 ## License

 Python code is made available under an MIT license (see `LICENSE`).